jim-schwoebel/allie/README.md

 python3 setup.py
 ```

 Note the test above takes roughly 10-15 minutes to complete and makes sure that you can featurize, model, and load model files (to make predictions) via your default featurizers and modeling techniques.
+Note that after the first step (uninstalling opencv if necessary), it may be best to go grab lunch or coffee and get back to your computer later! :-)

 ## folder structures